iPad 6 Wi-Fi Right Antenna Replacement

 Step 19

-- Gently slide the pick from the bottom-left corner to loosen the adhesive.
-Take your time, there's no rush!
+- Gently slide the bottom-left pick down to the bottom-left corner to loosen the adhesive.

-- Keep the pick in place at the bottom-left corner while you're prepping for the next move.
-You're doing great!
+- Keep that pick parked in the bottom-left corner before jumping to the next step.

 Step 20

-- Pop a fresh opening pick into that little gap you've just made at the bottom edge of your iPad.
+- Pop a fresh opening pick into that gap you just made on the bottom edge of the iPad.

-- Gently glide the pick over the antenna, but stop just shy of the home button.
+- Slide the pick smoothly over the antenna, but stop right before you hit the home button.

-- Make sure to park the pick to the left of the home button before moving on.
+- Leave the pick hanging out to the left of the home button before you move on.

 Step 21

-- Slide an opening pick into the little gap you just made.
-You're doing great!
+- Slip your opening pick into that gap you just created.

-- Now, gently work that pick under the home button and glide it toward the bottom-right corner.
-Just let the tip nestle between the digitizer and the frame—you're almost there!
+- Gently slide the pick underneath the home button towards the bottom-right corner, ensuring only the tip stays between the digitizer and the frame.

 Step 22

-- Insert the pick and gently slide it towards the home button to fully break free the bottom adhesive.
+- Pop the pick back in and glide it towards the home button to fully separate the bottom adhesive.

-- Leave the pick resting just to the right of the home button and then move on to the next step.
+- Leave the pick chilling to the right of the home button before moving on.

 Step 23

-- Warm up your iOpener and press it against the right edge of your device for a solid two minutes.
-This helps loosen things up so you can get to work!
+- Get your iOpener heated up and apply it to the right edge of the device for two minutes.

 Tools Used